Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 To open the Settings on your Xbox One, double-tap the Xbox button, then scroll down to the gear icon and choose All Settings.

-Heads-up: If your Xbox One controller isn’t working, don’t through it out!
+Heads-up: If your Xbox One controller isn’t working, don’t throw it out!
 Let us show you how to fix it.

 1. Mute the Startup Chime